flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Possible Hometown update next?
        - There is maybe a fork in the road leading to bonfire.social.coop for governance
            - https://github.com/bonfire-networks/bonfire-app/tree/main/flavours/cooperation
+           - Thanks Akshay and Calix for navigating the mailgun dashboard and finding the right place to add a new mailgun login :)
+           -
        - Or Hometown plus self-hosted loomio?